vele616/monorepo/packages/jobboard/website/content/jobs/remote-lead-recruiter-technical-irl-UsekP.md

 Our team is focused on building an event social network.
 We're looking for self-motivated engineers who have a passion for building high-quality consumer-facing applications.

-While we still ultimately retain our goal of facilitating people spending more time together in person, due to COVID-19 we have shifted our focus to online events and successfully raised a Series B round (https://techcrunch.com/2020/09...) and are currently in the midst of raising a considerably sized series C ([https://www.theinformation.com...](https://www.theinformation.com...)</p><h2>About) the role
+While we still ultimately retain our goal of facilitating people spending more time together in person, due to COVID-19 we have shifted our focus to online events and successfully raised a Series B round (https://techcrunch.com/2020/09...) and are currently in the midst of raising a considerably sized series C ([https://www.theinformation.com...](https://www.theinformation.com...))

 You will be responsible for sourcing, hiring, and as a growing company building appropriate systems and metrics to support the company as they scale.
 The ideal candidate will have 5+ years of full-cycle quantifiable recruiting experience within a technical environment.